A five-year, collaborative, NSF FRES funded effort to

 Regional anisotropy and lithosphere-asthenosphere interactions

-We study regional shear wave splitting and receiver function based
+We study regional shear wave splitting, receiver function, and

 Schulte-Pelkum, V., Becker,